Snake: Symbolism

 Three medical symbols involving snakes that are still used today are Bowl of Hygieia, symbolizing pharmacy, and the Caduceus and Rod of Asclepius, which are symbols denoting medicine in general.

 One of the etymologies proposed for the common female first name Linda is that it might derive from Old German Lindi or Linda, meaning a serpent.

 India is often called the land of snakes and is steeped in tradition regarding snakes.
 Snakes are worshipped as gods even today with many women pouring milk on snake pits (despite snakes' aversion for milk).
 The cobra is seen on the neck of Shiva and Vishnu is depicted often as sleeping on a seven-headed snake or within the coils of a serpent.
 There are also several temples in India solely for cobras sometimes called Nagraj (King of Snakes) and it is believed that snakes are symbols of fertility.
 There is a Hindu festival called Nag Panchami each year on which day snakes are venerated and prayed to.
 See also Nāga.

 The snake is one of the 12 celestial animals of Chinese zodiac, in the Chinese calendar.

 Many ancient Peruvian cultures worshipped nature.
-They emphasized animals and often depicted snakes in their art.
+They often depicted snakes in their art.

 Religion

 Ballcourt marker from the Postclassic site of Mixco Viejo in Guatemala.
 This sculpture depicts Kukulkan, jaws agape, with the head of a human warrior emerging from his maw.

 Snakes are used in Hinduism as a part of ritual worship.
 In the annual Nag Panchami festival, participants worship either live cobras or images of Nāgas.
 Lord Shiva is depicted in most images with a snake coiled around his neck.
-Puranic literature includes various stories associated with snakes, for example Shesha is said to hold all the planets of the Universe on his hoods and to constantly sing the glories of Vishnu from all his mouths.
+Puranic literature includes various stories associated with snakes, for example Shesha is said to hold all the planets of the Universe on his hoods.
 Other notable snakes in Hinduism are Vasuki, Takshaka, Karkotaka, and Pingala.
 The term Nāga is used to refer to entities that take the form of large snakes in Hinduism and Buddhism.

 Snakes have been widely revered in many cultures, such as in ancient Greece where the serpent was seen as a healer.
 Asclepius carried a serpent wound around his wand, a symbol seen today on many ambulances.
-In Judaism, the snake of brass is also a symbol of healing, of one's life being saved from imminent death.

 In religious terms, the snake and jaguar were arguably the most important animals in ancient Mesoamerica.
 "In states of ecstasy, lords dance a serpent dance; great descending snakes adorn and support buildings from Chichen Itza to Tenochtitlan, and the Nahuatl word coatl meaning serpent or twin, forms part of primary deities such as Mixcoatl, Quetzalcoatl, and Coatlicue."
-In the Maya and Aztec calendars, the fifth day of the week was known as Snake Day.
+In the Maya and Aztec calendars, the fifth day sign of the 20-day cycle was "Snake".